AshutoshDevpura/Simple-Python-Projects/Message Encode Decode in Python with Tkinter/README.md

 This function set all variables to empty string.

 **Define labels and buttons**
-root is the name which we refer to our window text which we display on the label font in which the text is written insertwidth use to set the width of the insertion cursor bg sets the background colour command is call when the button is click textvariable used to retrieve the current text to the entry widget root.mainloop() is a method that executes when we want to run our program.
+root is the name which we refer to our window. text which we display on the label. font in which the text is written. insertwidth use to set the width of the insertion cursor. bg sets the background colour. command is call when the button is click. textvariable used to retrieve the current text to the entry widget. root.mainloop() is a method that executes when we want to run our program.